vldr/Cyth/README.md

 # Cyth
-A tiny, embeddable and statically typed language combining the simplicity of C and Python, targeting WebAssembly, x86-64, and ARM64.
+A tiny, embeddable and statically typed programming language combining the simplicity of C and Python, targeting WebAssembly, x86-64, and ARM64.

 - [Motivation](#motivation)
 - [Binaries](#binaries)